alphagov/paas-billing/README.md

 ### `GET /pricing_plans`

 PricingPlans define how the costs for resources are applied.
-The PricingPlans are setup in the configuration json file.
+The PricingPlans are set up in the configuration json file.
 Each UsageEvent's PlanGUID should have a matching PricingPlan for a given point in time.

 Each PricingPlan may be made up of multiple PricingComponents (for example a database service may have components for the CPU/VM instance and also for the storage used).